johan6337/johan6337.github.io/_posts/2024-07-23-write-up-imaginaryctf-2024.md

 ```
 ### Solution

-In this challenge we have to find the plaintext since it encrypt with public key and then instead of using private key to decrypt it use the CRC checksum.
-First brute force the crc checksum since the challenge code uses [CRC-16-CCITT](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) so the checksum is brute-able by add the exponent e to signature modulo equation:
+In this challenge, we have to find the plaintext since it is encrypted with a public key.
+Instead of using the private key to decrypt it, we use the CRC checksum.
+First, brute force the CRC checksum, as the challenge code uses [CRC-16-CCITT](https://en.wikipedia.org/wiki/Cyclic_redundancy_check), making the checksum brute-forceable by adding the exponent e to the signature modulo equation:
 ```python
 for i in range(40000):
     if pow(signature,e,n) == pow(ct,i,n):